-Corporate filing and legal fees increased by \$17,271 (72%) compared to the same quarter in Fiscal 2020.
-The increase is primarily related to the increased filing fees and legal work relating to the Company's share capital amendment which was completed during the Quarter.
+Expenses on public and investor relations increased by \$54,327 (173%) compared to the same quarter in Fiscal 2020.
+The increase is primarily related to the increased amount of work provided by the Company's new Investor relations consultants Harbor Access LLC.